Book presentation Gerard Wessel - BREAD

-“People like Herman only come around once in a while.” - From: BROOD
+“People like Herman only come along once in a while.” - Out: Brood

-BROOD & Gerard Wessel is an intimate portrait of the Netherlands' greatest rock’n-roll artist but underappreciated in the museum world, with unknown hilarious stories and countless previously unpublished photos from the huge archive of photographer Gerard Wessel.
-From the mid-eighties until the end of the musician/artist's life, the two had a 'professional friendship', like the photographer it calls.
+Brood & Gerard Wessel is an intimate portrait of the Netherlands' greatest rock’nRoll artist but underrated artist in the museum world, with unknown hilarious stories and countless never-before-published works photos from the enormous archive of photographer Gerard Wessel.
+The two had a relationship from the mid-eighties until the end of the musician/artist's life 'professional friendship', like the photographer it calls.
 Wessel followed Brood at home and abroad, in good and bad times and during the inimitable adventures that only Brood experienced.
-They felt each other flawlessly in terms of photography, resulting in about 20,000 photos.
-In this book Gerard Wessel looks back in word and image on his experiences with Brood, and he also interviewed old friends he met during that intense period.
+They felt each other flawlessly in terms of photography, resulting in approximately 20,000 photos.
+In this book, Gerard Wessel looks back in words and images on his experiences with Brood, and he also interviews old friends he met during that intense period.

-Photographer and native of Zwolle Gerard Wessel got to know musician, artist, writer and fellow townsman Herman Brood when he was at the School for Photography and Photo Technology in The Hague.
-They turned out to have the same appetite for excitement and action.
+Photographer and native Zwolle Gerard Wessel met musician, artist, writer and fellow local Herman Brood when he was at the School for Photography and Photo Technology in The Hague.
+They turned out to have the same desire for excitement and action.

-Dealing with Herman Brood automatically means that Wessel also experienced the people who were often in his vicinity.
+Dealing with Herman Brood automatically means that Wessel also experienced the people who were often close to him.

-For this book he sought them out and interviewed them again.
-Such as ex-roadie Rob Kranenburg, Bombita singer Lies Schilp, Herman's childhood friend, traveling companion and art connoisseur Jos Paanakker, art brothers Dick van der Meijden and Ton Leenarts, music friend from the very beginning Hans la Faille, gallery owner Ivo de Lange, Herman's son Marcel Buissink, manager Koos van Dijk and his right hand Bé cross.
-And in particular 'family friend' Aegid Tonnaer, who Herman until just before his death in a caravan at a bungalow park.
+He visited them again and interviewed them for this book.
+Such as ex-roadie Rob Kranenburg, Bombita singer Lies Schilp, Herman's childhood friend, travel companion and art connoisseur Jos Paanakker, art brothers Dick van der Meijden and Ton Leenarts, music friend from the very beginning Hans la Faille, gallery owner Ivo de Lange, Herman's son Marcel Buissink, manager Koos van Dijk and his right hand Bé Kruize.
+And especially 'family friend' Aegid Tonnaer, who Herman in a caravan at a bungalow park until just before his death.

-The copy will be in our store from November 5!
+The copy will be available in our store from November 5!

-The book is now available to pre-order in our Online store!
+The book can now be pre-ordered in our Online store!